 More importantly, the iPhone Upgrade program lets you get a new iPhone every year (after 12 installments) without being tied to one carrier.
 Apple also throws in its AppleCare+ warranty, which includes up to two years of hardware repairs, software support and up to two incidents of accidental damage coverage (subject to an additional service fee).
-That would otherwise set you back $199, which is the full cost for both the Xs and Xs Max.

-I Already Enrolled in the iPhone Upgrade Program.
-Now What?
+I already enrolled in the iPhone Upgrade Program.
+Now what?

 Generally speaking, you can upgrade your phone once you’ve paid 12 monthly installments.
 You bring your iPhone into an Apple Store or request a mail-in kit and then upgrade to whatever you’d like.
 Apple also allows iPhone Upgrade Program participants to upgrade after six months or longer, if you’re willing to make all payments due by the 12-month mark early.

-If you enrolled in the iPhone Upgrade Program last year, keep an eye on your email because Apple will let you know you’re eligible for an upgrade.
+If you enrolled in the iPhone Upgrade Program last year, keep an eye on your email because Apple will let you know when you’re eligible for an upgrade.
 If you haven’t gotten an email or you’d like to check manually, you can pop over to a page on Apple’s website where you can answer a few questions and check your eligibility status.

 Coming in second on our network performance test in major American cities and offering unlimited data plans, T-Mobile's 4G LTE footprint will serve data sharks well.